Sponsor a child in Vietnam

 Thai Binh is a neglected region on the northern coastline.
 Despite recent change, families are struggling to stay afloat, suffering as a result of poor housing, inadequate education provision and patchy employment.
 We are working to keep fragile families together, helping them secure the means to support themselves and ensuring children do not end up alone.

-SOS Children's Villages in Vietnam: A new leaf in my life
+SOS Children's Villages in Vietnam: Bao's story

 SOS Children's Villages of Vietnam